 We offer comprehensive outpatient services at The Royal Eye Unit, a purpose-built facility with state-of-the-art diagnostic and treatment equipment.
 The unit also provides eye surgery, including cataracts and laser treatments.

-We are refurbishing our eye emergency clinic in The Royal Eye Unit, to create more space and to improve the experience for our patients.
+Our eye emergency clinic in the Royal Eye Unit has now reopened following essential maintenance and renovation, to create more space and to improve the experience for our patients.

 If you have an urgent eye problem outside of the hours of Monday to Friday, 8.30am – 4.30pm, please call NHS 111.